avine/coding-game-angular-user-posts/README.md

 - create ellipsis pipe
 - use ellipsis pipe for the body in user-post-item component

-## Concepts covered in this exercise
+## Concepts covered in this coding game

 - App creation
 - Component implementation (HTML, CSS and TS)